 The owner of the castle, the Messerschmitt Foundation, is working on a strategic re-orientation of the complex.
 The lodge, though, with its holiday apartments, is still open to guests.

-Anras Castle, the restaurant and the nature shop are permanently closed: The committee is working on a strategic re-orientation of the complex.
+Anras Castle, the restaurant and the nature shop have been permanently closed since 2014: The committee is working on a strategic re-orientation of the complex.
 The castle should be made accessible again in the next years for the guests of the Landhaus.